-The 100th Missouri General Assembly adjourned its Regular Session on May 18, 2018.
+The 100th Missouri General Assembly adjourned on May 17, 2019.

 During each legislative session, MOCPA and its lobbyists monitor legislation that can have an impact on the profession, your firm or company, and your clients.

 Please click here to view the high priority bills MOCPA monitored this session.

 The following are MOCPA high-priority bills that passed and were signed by Governor Parson:

 Review archived MOCPA Government Advocacy Update newsletters.

 - HB 220—Sponsor: Andrews (R-1); Emery (R-31)—Modifies provisions relating to the taxation of property involved in producing wind energy

 - SB 1—Sponsor: Curls (D-9); Smith (R-163)—Modifies provisions relating to criminal offenders